Toggle: English / Spanish

-The condition is the most common nasal abnormality in newborn infants, affecting about 1 in 7,000 live births.
+The condition is the most common nasal abnormality in newborn infants.
 Females get this condition about twice as often as males.
 More than half of affected infants also have other congenital problems.

-Choanal atresia is generally diagnosed shortly after birth while the infant is still in the hospital.
+Choanal atresia is most often diagnosed shortly after birth while the infant is still in the hospital.

 Newborns generally prefer to breathe through their nose.
 Typically, infants only breathe through their mouths when they cry.
 Babies with choanal atresia have difficulty breathing unless they are crying.

-Choanal atresia may affect one or both sides of the nasal airway.
+Choanal atresia may affect 1 or both sides of the nasal airway.
 Choanal atresia blocking both sides (bilateral) of the nose causes acute breathing problems with

-and breathing failure.
+(bluish discoloration) and breathing failure.
 Infants with bilateral choanal atresia may need at delivery.
-More than half of infants have a blockage on only one side, which causes less severe problems.
+More than half of infants have a blockage on only 1 side, which causes less severe problems.

-A physical examination may show an obstruction of the nose.
+A physical exam may show an obstruction of the nose.